 There are many communities in North Carolina that are overseen by a homeowners association (HOA).
 While there are benefits to living in a community with an HOA, there are also many rules and regulations that can result in legal conflicts.
-At North Raleigh Law, I am an experienced HOA attorney who provides legal support to residents and the boards that govern these neighborhoods.
-My firm has the legal skill and practical knowledge to help clients obtain the result they seek.
+I am Bob Morton, an experienced HOA attorney who provides legal support to residents and the boards that govern these neighborhoods.
+At my firm, North Raleigh Law, I offer the legal skill and practical knowledge needed to help clients obtain the result they seek.

 A homeowners association is an organization in a subdivision, townhouse, condominium building or other planned community that makes and enforces community rules.
 In these communities, a Covenants, Conditions and Restrictions (CC&R) document sets standards that homeowners must follow.
 These rules may include such things as what color homes can be painted, what kind of trees people can plant and other very specific restrictions.
 People who purchase homes in these communities automatically become members of the relevant HOA.
 They pay fees to the association in order to maintain homes and common areas.